Kinto/kinto-fxa/README.rst

 Obtain token using Web UI
 :::::::::::::::::::::::::

 * Navigate the client to ``GET /v1/fxa-oauth/login?redirect=http://app-endpoint/#``.
   There, a session cookie will be set, and the client will be redirected to a login form on the FxA content server
-* After submitting the credentials on the login page, the client will be redirected to ``http://app-endpoint/#{token}`` the web-app.
+* After submitting the credentials on the login page, the client will be redirected to ``http://app-endpoint/#{token}`` (the web-app).

 Obtain token custom flow
 ::::::::::::::::::::::::

-The ``GET /v1/fxa-oauth/params`` endpoint can be use to get the configuration in order to trade the Firefox Account BrowserID with a Bearer Token. `See Firefox Account documentation about this behavior
+The ``GET /v1/fxa-oauth/params`` endpoint can be use to get the configuration in order to trade the *Firefox Accounts* BrowserID with a *Bearer Token*. `See Firefox Account documentation about this behavior
 <https://developer.mozilla.org/en-US/Firefox_Accounts#Firefox_Accounts_BrowserID_API>`_

 .. code-block:: http